irmen/pyminiaudio/README.md

 *class*  ``IceCastClient``

-``IceCastClient  (self, url: str, update_stream_title: Callable[[ForwardRef('IceCastClient'), str], NoneType] = None) ``
+``IceCastClient  (self, url: str, update_stream_title: Callable[[ForwardRef('IceCastClient'), str], NoneType] = None, ssl_context: 'ssl.SSLContext' = None) ``
 > A simple client for IceCast audio streams as miniaudio streamable source.
-If the stream has Icy Meta Data, the stream_title attribute will be updated with the actual title taken from the meta data.
+If the stream has Icy MetaData, the stream_title attribute will be updated with the actual title taken from the metadata.
 You can also provide a callback to be called when a new stream title is available.
 The downloading of the data from the internet is done in a background thread and it tries to keep a (small) buffer filled with available data to read.
+You can optionally provide a custom ssl.SSLContext in the ssl_context parameter, if you need to change the way SSL connections are configured (certificates, checks, etc).

 > *method*  ``close  (self) ``
 > > Stop the stream, aborting the background downloading.